jeandersonbc/vagrant-labs/README.md

-== Vagrant Labs ==
+# Vagrant Labs #

-# About it #
+## About it ##

-This project to get a hands-on on Vagrant.
-I will be working in a dummy web application called "Music Jungle" but the purpose is just a demonstration to test Vagrant capabilities.
+This project is to get a hands-on on Vagrant.
+I will be working in a dummy web application called "Music Jungle" but the purpose of it is just a demonstration to test Vagrant capabilities.